zitrosolrac/datajoint-tutorial/beginner/building-first-pipeline/python/first-table.rst

 .. note::

   This tutorial assumes that you already have a database server that you can connect to and that you have installed DataJoint for Python.
-If either of this is not true, be sure to checkout our :doc:`Getting Started Tutorial </setting-up/introduction>` first before proceeding with this tutorial!
+If either of these is not true, be sure to checkout our :doc:`Getting Started Tutorial </setting-up/introduction>` first before proceeding with this tutorial!